Salty-Coder/Flagifier/README.md

 # To run:
-	Make sure Node.JS is installed.
+1. Make sure Node.JS is installed.
-	Run "npm install" to install all necessary packages.
+2. Run `npm install` to install all necessary packages.
-	Insert your bot token into botconfig.json
+3. Insert your bot token into `botconfig.json`
-	Run "node ." to start the bot.
+4. Run `node .` to start the bot.